 - Keep your important documents, including your passport, safe.
 They’re important for a reason.
 Don’t take it out and about with yourself.

-Of course, as with anywhere in the world, travelling by yourself poses more of a risk.
-The only person who is looking out for you is you and whatever God you believe in!
 Make sure you stick to the basic tips of safe travel: don’t put yourself in bad situations, stay in secure accommodation, and always let people know what you’re up to.

 Is Saint Lucia safe for solo female travellers?

 Saint Lucia may not be the best destination in the world for solo female travellers.
 Yes, it’s true that you have to be more than a little bit careful in certain areas, however, you should still be fine.